-By default, Adobe Connect Professional listens on port 1935.
-It's necessary to open ports 80 and 1935 for the Connect servers in the corporate firewall/proxy as well as the clients (Participants or Presenters).
+By default, Adobe Connect listens on port 1935.
+Sometimes it is necessary to open ports 80 and 1935 for the Connect servers in the corporate firewall/proxy as well as on the clients running software-based firewall (Participants or Presenters).